 Kat points out the shifting dynamic of corporate America and traditional business practices by taking a look at a couple of local examples of innovative workplaces.

-Gillian, a resident of C-U who also identifies as someone with a developmental disability, speaks with Adani Sanchez.
-This is the first in her series of interviews of local people who are helping to build a better, more inclusive Champaign-Urbana.
+Gillian, a resident of C-U who also identifies as someone with a developmental disability, speaks with Rohn Koester.
+This profile is part of her series of interviews of local people who are helping to build a better, more inclusive Champaign-Urbana.